zhangzhengde0225/FINet/README.md

 Currently, it is maintained by Bo Zhang (zhangbo20@sjtu.edu.cn) and Zheng-De Zhang (drivener@163.com).

-Please feel free contacting us if you have any question.
+Please feel free to contact us if you have any question.

 Homepage of Zhengde Zhang: [zhangzhengde0225.github.io](https://zhangzhengde0225.github.io)